The Chechahcos

 The Chechahcos is a 1924 American silent adventure drama film about the gold rush days in the Klondike.
 Chechahco, more commonly spelled cheechako, is a Chinook Jargon word for "newcomer", and the film focuses on a group of would-be prospectors sailing for Alaska.
 The film was directed by Lewis H. Moomaw and produced by Austin E. Lathrop, who himself was once a prospector.
 The film was distributed by Associated Exhibitors.
+The film was the first shot on location in Alaska.

 Plot

 A ship headed towards the Klondike Gold Rush of the late 1890s catches on fire and all onboard must abandon ship.
 Passenger Margaret Stanlaw (Eva Gordon) loses her young daughter Ruth (Baby Margie) in the ensuing panic, and is informed by shady gambler Richard Steele (Alexis B. Luce) that she did not survive.
 In actuality, Ruth is saved by prospective prospectors “Horseshoe” Riley and Bob Dexter (William Dills and Albert Van Altwerp).
 This new makeshift family arrives in Anchorage and almost immediately strikes gold.
 15 years later Ruth is now a young adult (Gladys Johnson), who is having an inexplicable attraction to Dexter, the man who helped raise her and is essentially her father.
 When Margaret and Richard come into town to run the local saloon, secrets will be revealed, pasts will be confronted, and the Alaskan terrain will be filmed for the first time.